翻譯進度

 7});

-After generating the pay link, you may use Cashier's provided paddle-button Blade component to allow the user to initiate the Paddle widget and complete the charge:
+After generating the checkout session, you may use Cashier's provided paddle-button Blade component to allow the user to view the Paddle checkout widget and complete the purchase:

 2 Buy